iamfaham/JobSync/SETUP_ENV.md

 - Open the database in Notion
 - Click **...** (top right) → **Add connections**
-- Select your "JobTracker" integration
+- Select your "JobSync" integration

 **Step 3: Get the database ID:**